 Requests for non-standard safety sign approvals

 The text of all safety critical signs, including Caution, Warning, and Danger messages, is considered a matter of policy requiring prior approval at the Headquarters level.
-A list of approved Caution, Warning and Danger legends is provided on the Project Sign Management page.
+A list of approved Caution, Warning and Danger legends is provided below.
 If wording needed is not on this list, approval from Headquarters is required.
 Follow the procedure outlined below through the sign program chain of command.
 Complete the request form with all pertinent illustrations, photos, explanations, etc. Do not be fancy, just complete.
 Simple drawings and photos are best.

 - Review all approved safety signs.

 - If no approved signs can meet the need, develop a proposed message.

 - Select the proper signal word for the heading (Danger/Warning) Follow guidance beginning on page 2-14 and also on page 11-1 of EP310-1-6a and the USACE Safety Manual EM385-1-1, Section 8.

 - Ensure message is concise.
 See guidance on page 2-2 and 2-13.

 - Completely fill out items 1 through 5 on the request form on page 1-13.